martypdx/Spotifoo/README.md

 One thing We've learned from server-side programming is that ERRORS ARE GOOD!

 DEPLOYMENT: We've published this API on the popular deployment site Heroku (https://spotifoo.herokuapp.com/).
 You can interact with the current database using the routes listed on our site (all you need to do is append those route names after the sites url), to get feedback from our database and server.
-Using our routes you'll get objects back containing the information from our database specific by which route you visit.
+Using our routes you'll get objects back containing the information from our database specific to whichever route you visit.
 I'll list the routes below!

 ROUTES:
 /users/